 Meditation does not have to be boring, something you struggle through or something you are afraid of doing.
 In fact, meditation should be none of that.
 There is a technique it which it can be easy, effortless, beneficial and quite enjoyable.

 In February of 2014, I was ranked number one in the nation for a Fortune 500 company’s sales division.
 Two weeks before our national meeting I totaled the company car crashing into a telephone pole at 50mph.
 Three days later, I was arrested for DUI in a rental car the company had provided for me.
 I was bare-chested, in gym shorts and house slippers.
 Soon after, I received a call from the Vice President and HR agent relinquishing me from my position within the company.
 That wasn’t enough for me to stop.
 I kept using, and in May of 2014, woke up in a treatment center after an overdose.

 Learning about myself was an inside job and would start with a psychic overhaul via a 12-step program.
-One of the foundational steps in continuing spiritual growth is the daily practice of prayer and meditation.
+One of the foundational steps in continuing spiritual growth is the daily practice of prayer and meditation for addiction recovery.
 My early attempts at meditation were weak, at best, until I heard what I needed at a Santa Monica AA meeting.
 I can still remember it, “If you are not meditating, then you are not working the 12-steps.”
 The meditation I learned is a practice of when the mind and body silently experience a mantra and settle down.
 It takes the mind beyond thought to its most settled state while maintaining full alertness, a state of inner contentedness.